-All gifts in-kind received during the year ended December 31, 2022 were unrestricted.
+All gifts in-kind received for the years presented were unrestricted.

 Volunteers are an integral component of Abby's House program services.
 Volunteers provide staffing services at the Shelter and Thrift Shop which would otherwise be paid positions.
-For the year ended December 31, 2022, it is estimated that 4,753 volunteer hours valued at \$97,399 were received by Abby's House.
 Although extensive, these donations do not meet the recognition criteria, and therefore, the related contribution is not reflected in the accompanying consolidated financial statements.

-NOTE 11 RETIREMENT PLAN
+NOTE 12 RETIREMENT PLAN

 Abby Kelley Foster House, Inc. maintains a 403(b) retirement savings plan covering all eligible employees.
 The plan allows eligible employees of the Organization to defer a percentage of their earnings from current taxation by investing in mutual funds.
 The Organization may vote to make discretionary contributions to the participating employee accounts.
-The Organization did not make any employer contributions to the plan for the year presented.
+The Organization did not make any employer contributions to the plan for the years presented.

-NOTE 12 CONCENTRATIONS
+NOTE 13 CONCENTRATIONS